British Empire in World War II: Fall of Singapore

 The Battle of Singapore was fought in the South-East Asian theatre of World War II when the Japanese Empire invaded British Malaya and its stronghold of Singapore.
 Singapore was the major British military base in South East Asia and nicknamed the "Gibraltar of the East".
 The fighting in Singapore lasted from 31 January 1942 to 15 February 1942.
 It followed a humiliating naval engagement in December 1941 in which two British capital ships were sunk.

 It resulted in the fall of Singapore to the Japanese, and the largest surrender of British-led military personnel in history.
-About 80,000 British, Australian and Indian troops became prisoners of war, joining 50,000 taken by the Japanese in the Malayan campaign.
+About 80,000 British, Australian and British Indian troops became prisoners of war, joining 50,000 taken by the Japanese in the Malayan campaign.
 Britain's Prime Minister Winston Churchill called the ignominious fall of Singapore to the Japanese the "worst disaster" and "largest capitulation" in British history.

+Dekemvriana conflict

+After the Nazi occupation forces left Greece, British troops arrived in Athens in October, 1944 and were welcomed along with the Greek government in exile and parts of the Greek army.
+During the following months the British Empire intervened in the government formation of the liberated Greece.
+The negotiations between different political parties and organizations resulted in the Communist Party members of the government leaving their positions and calling for a general strike and protest on December 3, 1944.
+The protest gathered around 200,000 people and when it arrived at Syntagma Square, protesters were shot at by the Greek police, ex-members of the security battalions and the British army.
+This triggered street battles of the British army, Hellenic police and ex-collaborators of the nazis against EAM-ELAS (the major branch of the Greek resistance), that lasted until January 1945.